 - Maintenance and repairs costs for this unit may exceed investment cost.

-With a flow rate of up to 1.5 GPM at a temperature rise of 30 degrees F, this tankless water heater from SioGreen provides for one shower at a time.
-It has been powered with infrared quartz element to maintain the taste of water from that metallic taste that you may experience with other tankless water heaters.
+With a flow rate of up to 1.5 GPM at a temperature rise of 30 degrees F, the SioGreen IR260 tankless water heater provides enough hot water for one shower at a time.
+It is also powered with infrared quartz element to help maintain the proper taste of clean water and to prevent the metallic taste that you may experience with other tankless water heaters.

 - This tankless water heater is easy to install